frostmorn/lia/README.md

 Cause this project maintained only by me, this isn't anoying.
 But u could feel free to fix those scripts, add some kind of env variables and so all.

+## Reoptimization:
+If u use w3x2lni u should have config slk.optimize_jass=false set